-Valvuloplasty is a procedure performed to increase the opening of a narrowed or defective valve in the heart.
-This procedure is performed in a state-of-the-art cardiovascular catheterization laboratory.
+Valvuloplasty is a minimally invasive procedure performed to increase the opening of a narrowed or defective valve in the heart.
+This procedure is performed in a cardiovascular catheterization laboratory.

 How Valvuloplasty Is Performed